Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Introduction

-Scholarly collaboration now drives the frontier of knowledge as well as the complexity, hyper-specialization, and funding of research \citep{bozeman2004scientists, mcneely2010gender, warner2016faculty, warner2017gender, sonnenwald2007scientific, katz1997research, melin2000pragmatism, maglaughlin2005factors, hara2003emerging}.
+Scholarly collaboration now drives the frontier of knowledge as well as the complexity, hyper-specialization, and funding of research \citep{bozeman2004scientists,mcneely2010gender,warner2016faculty,warner2017gender,sonnenwald2007scientific, katz1997research,melin2000pragmatism,maglaughlin2005factors,hara2003emerging}.
 Given the professional advantages of collaboration, it is not surprising that the relative rate of collaborative research has increased over time and now dominates solo-authorships in all areas except for the humanities \citep{wuchty2007increasing}, with rates of collaboration rising even there \citep{lariviere2006canadian}.
-As in other professional relationships, researchers choose collaborators based on instrumental considerations such as expertise and resources \citep{katz1997research, melin2000pragmatism, maglaughlin2005factors}, as well as social features such as respect, trust, personal chemistry, and friendship \citep{melin2000pragmatism, hara2003emerging, maglaughlin2005factors}.
+As in other professional relationships, researchers choose collaborators based on instrumental considerations such as expertise and resources \citep{katz1997research,melin2000pragmatism,maglaughlin2005factors}, as well as social features such as respect, trust, personal chemistry, and friendship \citep{melin2000pragmatism,hara2003emerging,maglaughlin2005factors}.
 Homophily---the principle that similarity breeds connection between individuals---has been found to structure professional as well as socio-emotional relationships \citep{mcpherson2001birds}.
-Gender homophily in particular creates profound divides in work environments \citep{kalleberg1996organizations}, voluntary associations \citep{mcpherson1986sex}, and friendships \citep{ibarra1992homophily, ibarra1997paving}.
+Gender homophily in particular creates profound divides in work environments \citep{kalleberg1996organizations}, voluntary associations \citep{mcpherson1986sex}, and friendships \citep{ibarra1992homophily,ibarra1997paving}.

-Existing work reveals gender gaps to membership in collaborative teams.
-Women are less likely than men to co-author \citep{sonnert1996career, lariviere2006canadian}, and when they do, they are less likely to occupy the first or last author positions--positions of power and prestige \citep{sugimoto2013global, west2013role}.
-When women miss opportunities to participate and take leading roles in collaborations, they miss opportunities to develop mentoring relationships, knowledge, skills, and professional credentials relevant for grant-getting, hiring, promotion, and tenure \citep{bozeman2004scientists, mcneely2010gender, warner2016faculty, warner2017gender}.
-As such, we need to understand how and under what conditions women collaborate if we hope to improve women's advancement along the academic pipeline and at the leading edge of scholarship.
+Existing work reveals gender gaps in collaborative teams.
+Women are less likely than men to co-author \citep{sonnert1996career,lariviere2006canadian}, and when they do, they are less likely to occupy the first or last author positions---positions of power and prestige \citep{lariviere2013bibliometrics,west2013role}.
+When women miss opportunities to participate and take leading roles in collaborations, they miss opportunities to develop mentoring relationships, knowledge, skills, and professional credentials relevant for grant-getting, hiring, promotion, and tenure \citep{bozeman2004scientists,mcneely2010gender,warner2016faculty,warner2017gender}.